Get help with pest animals

 1. Introduced to an area where they don’t naturally occur – either accidentally or deliberately.

-Why problems do foxes cause?
+What problems do foxes cause?

-• Foxes carry diseases, such as mange, which can be transferred to humans and pet cats and dogs.
+• carry diseases, such as mange, which can be transferred to humans and pet cats and dogs.

 Fox behaviour and lifespan